-As of Fall 2014, all biology majors must attend 12 colloquia during their time at Luther in order to complete the requirements of the Biology major.
+All biology majors must attend 12 colloquia during their time at Luther in order to complete the requirements of the Biology major.
 These students should fill out and promptly return to SHL 231 the colloquium reports if they want their attendance recorded.

-Spring 2017 Biology Colloquium Schedule
+Fall 2018 Biology Colloquium Schedule

 Thursday, September 13 at 7:30 pm in Valders 206 - “Monarchs in a Changing World: Conservation of an Iconic Insect”, Karen Oberhauser, Ph.D., Professor and Director of the UW-Madison Arboretum, University of Wisconsin-Madison.

 Saturday, October 27 at 11:15 am in Valders 206 - “Landscapes and Peoples of the Past: Using Archaeological and Paleoenvironmental Evidence to Investigate Ancient Native Americans of the Midcontinent, ca. 450-1450 CE” Sissel Schroeder ’83 grad, Department of Anthropology, University of Wisconsin-Madison.
 Hoslett Homecoming Memorial Lecture.